mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 does not exist, a warning shall be issued and the default storage engine setting on the server shall be used instead.

+The operation uses a consistent snapshot by default to read from the database(s) selected.
+You can change the locking mode by using the :option:`--locking` option.
+You can turn off locking altogether ('no-locks') or use only table locks ('lock-all').
+The default value is 'snapshot'.
+Additionaly, WRITE locks are used to lock the destination tables during the copy.

 You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.
 See :ref:`mysqldb-notes` below for more details.